Creating a Career Development Plan: Tips and Strategies

 Ask yourself these questions:

-- What steps do I need to take to meet my long-term goals?
+- What small steps can I take to meet my long-term objectives?

-- What steps can I take to develop in my role and be more visible?
+- What are the steps I can take to help me improve my performance in my current job and become more visible?

-Outline an action Plan
+Outline an Action Plan

-- Courses of training or other programs to undertake
+- Required training courses or programs to complete

 Implement Your Plan